-ARTICLE 15 Compensation
+ARTICLE 14 Compensation

 - 1. Effective upon approval of the Clark County Board of Commissioners there shall be a three quarters of one percent (0.75%) increase to all salary schedules and ranges in Appendix A. Appendix B reflects these changes. - 2.
-Effective upon approval of the Clark County Board of Commissioners the salary plan covering scheduled employees in Appendix A will be increased by two and one quarter percent (2.25%) across the board.
+Effective upon approval of the Clark County Board of Commissioners the salary schedules for all employees in Appendix A will be increased by two and one quarter percent (2.25%) across the board.
 Appendix B reflects these changes. - 3.
-Effective July 1, 2020 the salary plan covering scheduled employees in Appendix A will be increased by two and a one-half percent (2.50%) across the board.
-Appendix B reflects these changes. - 4.
-In accordance with NRS chapter 288, the association and the county agree that prior to the third (3rd) year of this agreement, this article may be reopened, at the request of either the Association or the County, to determine if a salary increase will be awarded. such request shall be provided to the other party no later than February 1, 2021.
+In accordance with NRS Chapter 288, the Association and the County agree that prior to the second (2nd) year of this agreement, this article may be reopened, at the request of either the Association or the County, to determine if a salary increase will be awarded.
+Such request shall be provided to the other party no later than February 1, 2020. - 4.
+In accordance with NRS Chapter 288, the Association and the County agree that prior to the third (3rd) year of this agreement, this article may be reopened, at the request of either the Association or the County, to determine if a salary increase will be awarded. such request shall be provided to the other party no later than February 1, 2021.

-ARTICLE 16 Initial Appointment, Rehire, Promotion, Demotion, Transfer and Reassignment
+ARTICLE 15 Initial Appointment, Rehire, Promotion, Demotion, Transfer and Reassignment